Melldok/journal_app/README.md

-# journal_app
+## Journal App made with Material UI

-Journal Tracking App made with Material UI, Redux and React
+This is a react project made with Material UI